Where things stand with the Seahawks’ defensive coordinator opening as NFL teams make hires

 Of the three, Donatell is the only one with ties to Carroll, the two having first worked together at the University of Pacific in 1983 and then with the Jets from 1990-94.

-Donatell, 64, has been in limbo since Denver fired Vic Fangio earlier this month and reports Thursday indicated he may not have his job to return to now that Hackett has been hired — Hackett is reported to be interested in hiring Ejiro Evero, the Rams secondary coach and pass game coordinator, as defensive coordinator (Hackett and Evero have known each other since college).
+Donatell, 64, has been in limbo since Denver fired Vic Fangio earlier this month, and he may not have his job to return to now that Hackett has been hired — Hackett is reported to be interested in hiring Ejiro Evero, the Rams secondary coach and pass game coordinator, as defensive coordinator (Hackett and Evero have known each other since college).

 Donatell also has extensive experience as a defensive backs/secondary coach, and if he’s out of a job in Denver might be available for a non-DC opening with Seattle, as well.